Large deviations for maximum local time of simple random walk in dimensions $d\ge 3$: Introduction

 We now briefly comment on the proof for downward deviations.
 The upper bounds are obtained by decomposing the trajectory into many time intervals and requiring that no interval produce a local time above the target scale.
 For the continuous-time lower bound, we force the walk, once a site approaches the threshold, to spend only very short future holding times there, thereby preventing any further substantial accumulation at that site.
 To make this strategy affordable, we further decompose the path into segments and distinguish between local accumulation, where a single segment already creates a near-thick site, and global accumulation, where several separated segments contribute to the same site.
 The latter mechanism is much more costly, since it requires returns across long time gaps.
 Under a suitable conditioning that rules out local accumulation on slightly shortened segments, one shows that, with high probability, each site is visited by only boundedly many segments, which yields control of both the number of dangerous sites and the number of their later returns.

 The rest of the paper is organized as follows.
 Section~\ref{sec:preliminaries} collects the standard heat-kernel, hitting, and local-time estimates used throughout.
 Section~\ref{sec:pf_of_upwards} proves the upward-deviation asymptotics for both discrete-time and continuous-time walks.
-Section~\ref{sec:pf_of_downwards} treats the downward regime: it establishes the upper bounds in both settings and the continuous-time lower bound, while the discrete-time lower bound is proved in a separate paper \cite{li2026loopprune_inprep}.
+Section~\ref{sec:pf_of_downwards} treats the downward regime: it establishes the upper bounds in both settings and the continuous-time lower bound, while the discrete-time lower bound is proved in the loop-pruning paper~\cite{li2026loopprune_inprep}.

 \begin{funding} XL is supported by the National Key R\&D Program of China (No.~2021YFA1002700).
 YZ is supported by the China Postdoctoral Science Foundation (Nos.~2023M743721 and 2025T180850). \end{funding}